dragnosmz/dragnosmz.github.io/content/About.md

 If you find this website ugly - *[It's minimal.](http://motherfuckingwebsite.com/)*

 I'm Senath Methsuka, I'm an 18-year-old dude living in Sri Lanka.
-I'm a student and a lowly C hobbyist.
-I love neuroscience, Linux and synthwave.
+I'm a student and a lowly C hobbyist who loves Linux.

 My main interests at the moment are Deep learning and Programming language implementation.